verlab/hero_common/README.md

 # How to start the ROS node

-- Run the swarm_node.launch file with:
+- Run the hero_node.launch file with:
 ```
 $ roslaunch hero_driver hero_driver.launch
 ```